 Beautifully composed both from a visual perspective and the taste one.
 An asparagus grid hid crab meat.
 The whole dish was decorated with crab sauce and topped with wonderful sturgeon caviar.
 We give the dish the Happy Eggplant badge with appreciation.
 5 eggplants.

 Snails cooked and toasted

 Crunchy and fluffy snails in black coating with snail caviar.
-They were so perfect that I can’t refuse myself and I award them the Happy Eggplant order.
+They were so perfect that I couldn’t refuse myself and I awarded them with the Happy Eggplant order.
 4 eggplants.